 Let us look at the Active Talker API in detail below-

-Auto Mode– The prime requirement of an effective video conferencing tool are to provide the best quality video at the lowest possible bandwidth.
-EnableX’s Active Talker platform allows you to monitor the end user bandwidth and subscribe to only those many number of streams as the client’s bandwidth allows.
+The prime requirement of an effective video conferencing tool is to provide the best quality video at the lowest possible bandwidth.
+EnableX’s Active Talker platform allows you to monitor the end-user bandwidth and subscribe to only those many number of streams as the client’s bandwidth allows.

 Use Cases for Active Talker